MakaiPan/flutter_weather_using_bloc/README.md

 # flutter_weather_using_bloc

-A weather app develops with Flutter and uses bloc state management.
+A weather app develops with Flutter and implements the BLoC design pattern to help state management.

+## TODO
+- [ ] Widget test
+- [ ] Integration test
+- [ ] Current location weather
+- [ ] Picture about location and weather states

 ## Packages
 | **Packages**                          | **Description**         |